 - 442B Kleberg

 - Undergraduate Education

 - Graduate Education

-- Ph.D. in Molecular and Integrative Physiology, University of Kansas Medical Center
+- Ph.D.
+Molecular and Integrative Physiology, University of Kansas Medical Center

-- Postdoctoral Training, Epigentics Institute, Department of Cell and Developmental Biology, University of Pennsylvania
+- Postdoctoral Training, Epigenetics Institute, Department of Cell and Developmental Biology, University of Pennsylvania

 Dr. Lacey Luense is an Assistant Professor and a member of the graduate faculty in the Department of Animal Science.
 She grew up in LeMars, IA and received a B.A in Biology at Augustana University, in Sioux Falls, SD.
 She then received a M.S in Genetics at Iowa State University before receiving her Ph.D in Molecular and Integrative Physiology at the University of Kansas Medical Center.
 Dr. Luense then conducted her postdoctoral training in the Epigenetics Institute and Department of Cell and Developmental Biology at the University of Pennsylvania’s Perelman School of Medicine.